VESTEC-EU/vestec-system/Docs/simulation_manager.md

 * _sim_id_: Simulation identifier returned from the creation API call

 If there is an error this will throw a _SimulationManagerException_ with message containing the source of the error

+## groupSimulations

+`groupSimulations(sim_ids)`

+Will group simulations together such that only the completion callback of one will be issued eagerly (i.e. the first one to complete will call the corresponding callback).
+These for instance could be running on separate machines and could be used to add resilience to a simulation.

+* _sim_ids_: List of simulation identifiers to group together

+If there is an error this will throw a _SimulationManagerException_ with message containing the source of the error